ruimbarroso/Calculator/Readme.md

 4. **Addition/Subtraction**

 The core logic for evaluating mathematical expressions is implemented in the Go code, and the results are displayed via the Fyne GUI.
 The user can enter expressions into the input field, and the result is computed and displayed immediately.

+The parsing of mathematical expressions is achieved using a Pratt Parser approach with lookup tables.
+This design allows for a flexible and efficient handling of operator precedence and associativity, making it easier to extend and maintain the parsing logic.

 ## Example Operations: